 Nickel Academy – Reform School

 At Nickel, the boys had segregated living quarters.
 It was a new experience for Elwood living in such close quarters and he needed to learn quickly.
 That lesson wasn’t long in coming.
 He tried to help a younger student by standing up to a bully.
 The white houseman who caught them asked no questions.
 That night, they were all taken from the dorm to the White House and beaten with a whip called Black Beauty.
 The superintendent, Spencer, wielded the whip.
 Although this was outlawed in the state, the authorities turned a blind eye.
 But to mask the screams, an industrial fan was used during beatings, spreading the news of the punishment to all the boys.
 It took Elwood over 7 days to recover from that first beating.
-In that time, Turner manages to find himself in the infirmary for a visit.
+In that time, his friend Turner manages to find himself in the infirmary for a visit.

 Turner has been at Nickel before.
 On this return visit, he keeps his head down and minds his own business.
 He tries to teach Elwood that this is the best way to get through Nickel, but it’s too late.
-He’s already caught the attention of the teachers by asking for more challenging work, and taken back to the White House.
+Elwood has already caught the attention of the teachers by asking for more challenging work, and taken back to the White House.
 But the beating has one upside; it makes Elwood one of them.

 Elwood carved each syllable with such precision that the students around him stirred from their reveries, curious as to what kind of black boy talked like that.Chapter 5, The Nickel Boys

 Many of the employees preyed on the black boys, raping them, beating them, torturing them, and feeding them minimally.
 They were also a commodity, being used for projects and events that brought funding to the school.
-One such event was a yearly boxing math.
+One such event was a yearly boxing match.
 The top guy among the black dorms would fight the one from the white dorms.
 Spencer commanded Griff to throw the game in the 3rd round.
 Betting was heavy for the game, and Spencer expected to win.
 However, Griff got confused and didn’t throw the fight; he thought the third round was the second.
 He was pulled out of bed that night and never seen again.

 Elwood got assigned to Community Service with his closest friend, Turner, and a white houseman, Harper.
 On these weekly trips, he realized that most of the food from the black dorms were being sold to companies around the city of Eleanor.
 The boys were put to work on the grounds of the school and also loaned to people in the community, including the trustees of the school.